 The softwood lumber manufacturing industry in Canada is mostly foreign owned.
 They own the Timber Forest Licenses (TFL) on our Crown Land.
 Many TFL logs are harvested and sent to lots where they are sorted and sold.
 The highest bidders get the logs they want.
 Unfortunately, the highest bidders are often not Canadian.
 The TFL owners (the manufacturers in Canada) then lay off people, shut down shifts, shut down mills, and blame the government saying they need more fibre.
 Many of the TFL quotas have been overcut and sold to foreign manufacturing, leaving Canadian workers holding the bag.

 We need to take back control of our forests.
 TFL allocation must be reconsidered.
 Logs cut in a TFL should be processed in that TFL.
 I will work toward a Royal Commission on the restructuring of our Crown Forest Timber Forest Licenses.
 We need Canadians to benefit, not foreign owned companies with little concern for the future of Canadians and our Canadian environment.
 We need to put secondary manufacture back into Canadian hands.

-I owned a value-added forestry business.
+I owned a forestry business.
 I understand the complexities and difficulties involved are massive… but not insurmountable.
 You can be assured I will be fighting for our workers, our environment, our Kootenay-Columbia.